Azure/PyRIT/doc/contributing/1_installation.md

    playwright install
    ```

-   See [this post](https://stackoverflow.com/questions/77134272/pip-install-dev-with-pyproject-toml-not-working) for more details.
+   If you are having problems getting pip to install, try this link for details here: [this post](https://stackoverflow.com/questions/77134272/pip-install-dev-with-pyproject-toml-not-working) for more details.

 ### Local Environment Setup